usethesource/rascal-website/courses/Recipes/Toys/Hello/Hello.md

 title: Hello
 ---

-The "Hello" example shows where to put your code such that it can do _something_.
+The _Hello_ example shows where to put your code such that it can do _something_.
 In this case all we do is print `Hello World...`.
 After you know where to put code such that it can be executed, you can replace the slightly silly example with more useful things.